Dr Andrew Bates

 I was awarded a Sheldon Research Fellowship following a competitive selection process, to fund a period of three years of research under the supervision of Professor RN Clayton, which culminated in the award of my MD thesis in 1997 (Molecular genetics and epidemiology of pituitary tumours).

-I continue to publish research in respected peer reviewed journals and have an ongoing research interest in the epidemiology of pituitary disease and Addison's disease.
-I continue to participate in national and international conferences, which I attend regularly.
+I continue to publish research in respected peer reviewed journals and participate in national and international conferences, which I attend regularly to ensure that I am fully up to date and deliver high quality clinical care.

 Some of the principal treatments carried out by Dr Andrew Bates at Spire include: